rubenflamshepherd/vaCATE/README.md

 <h3 align='center'>Basic Operation</h3>

-Python program for compartmental analysis by tracer efflux (CATE).
+vaCATE is a Python program designed to automate and maximize data extraction from compartmental analysis by tracer efflux (CATE).

 To analyze CATE data, data sets must be input into a template file.
 The template file can be generated from the initial window presented by vaCATE by pressing the "Generate CATE Template" button (Figure 1 below).